WestDRI/wgpages/content/julia1/julia-01-intro-language.md

 ### Julia on the training cluster for this workshop

-We have Julia on our training cluster *lecarre.c3.ca*.
+We have Julia on our training cluster *school.c3.ca*.

 {{<note>}}
 Our training cluster has: <br><br>
 - one fairly small login node, <br>
-- 15 compute nodes with 4 *"compute"* cores and 15GB of memory on each &nbsp;→&nbsp; 60 cores in total and 3.75GB/core
+- 7 compute nodes with 8 cores and 30GB of memory on each &nbsp;→&nbsp; 56 cores in total and 3.75GB/core
 {{</note>}}

 Normally in our introductory Julia course we would use Julia inside a Jupyter notebook.
 Today we will be